Random Expansive Measures: Introduction

 Let $X$ be a metric space and $f: X \to X$ a homeomorphism.
 By definition, we know that $f$ is said to be expansive if, and only if, there exists $\delta>0$ (the \textit{expansive constant}) such that $\Gamma_{\delta}(x) = \{x\}$ where

 for all $x\in X$ see (\cite{Utz}).
-In \cite{Eisenberg} M. Eisenberg gave the definition of positive expansiveness that consider positive orbits on semigroups of endomorphisms.
+In \cite{Eisenberg} M. Eisenberg gave the definition of positive expansiveness that consider forward orbits on semigroups of endomorphisms.

 Due to the importance of the notion of expansivity, it has several generalizations that proved to be of great importance for the theory of dynamical systems.
 In recent years, Morales has extended the notion of expansivity for measurable spaces with Borelian probability measures (see \cite{Morales}).
-We say that a probability $\mu$ is \textit{expansive} if there exists $\delta>0$ such that $\mu(\Gamma_{\delta}(x)) =0$ for every $x\in X$.
+We say that a Borel probability $\mu$ is \textit{expansive} if there exists $\delta>0$ such that $\mu(\Gamma_{\delta}(x)) =0$ for every $x\in X$.
 This notion leads to several results on dynamical systems.
-For example, Armijo and Pac\'ifico in \cite{Pacifico}, show a relationship with the Lyapunov exponents.
-While Morales and Sirvent in \cite{Morales-Sirvent}, apply this concept to homemorphisms, presenting several examples, other results can be found in \cite{Artigue-Carrasco, LeeM}. \\ Similarly, as in the case of positive expansivity, Morales in \cite{Morales} introduces the concept of positively measure-expansive as a generalization of the notion of positively expansive.
-The work in \cite{ArbietroMorales} provide conditions for a measure to be expansive as a function of entropy.
+For example, in \cite{Pacifico} Armijo and Pac\'ifico show a relationship with the Lyapunov exponents.
+While in \cite{Morales-Sirvent} Morales and Sirvent apply this concept to homemorphisms, presenting several examples.
+Other related results also can be found in \cite{Artigue-Carrasco} and \cite{LeeM}. \\ Similarly to the case of positive expansivity, in \cite{Morales} Morales introduces the concept of positively measure-expansive systems as a generalization of the notion of positively expansive ones.
+The work \cite{ArbietroMorales} provides conditions for a measure to be expansive as a function of the entropy.

-It is important to look for simpler ways to understand interesting behaviors of a dynamical system and one of these ways is to ensure positive entropy, as it indicates a chaotic behavior (see \cite{Li}).
-However, one of the most difficult tasks is to determine the entropy of a system, so it is relevant to study the presence of dynamic notions that imply positive entropy and in this sense we have that the existence of invariant expansive measures together with the shadowing property implies positive entropy (see \cite{Lee-Park}, \cite{LeeM}, \cite{MoralesP} ).
+It is important to look for simpler ways to understand interesting behaviors of a dynamical system and one of these ways is to ensure positive entropy, which indicates a chaotic behavior (see \cite{Li}).
+However, one of the most difficult tasks is to determine the entropy of a system, so it is relevant to study the presence of dynamical notions that imply positive entropy and, in this sense, it is already known that the existence of invariant expansive measures together with the shadowing property implies positive entropy (see \cite{Lee-Park}, \cite{LeeM}, \cite{MoralesP} ).